canibanoglu/tango_with_django_book/chapters/forms.rst

 	    url(r'^add_category/$', views.add_category, name='add_category'), # NEW MAPPING!
 	    url(r'^category/(?P<category_name_url>\w+)$', views.category, name='category'),)

-Note the order in which we placed our new URL mapping.
-Django looks for a matching URL, starting with the first tuple entry.
-It then moves along the tuple sequentially until a match is found (a HTTP 404 error is raised if no match is found).
-In our example, the URL ``/add_category/`` is our new URL for adding a category.
-As such, this must always return the add category form, and should take precedence over the category view mapping, which could match to any string combination.
-If the URL provided does not match ``/add_category/``, Django then falls back to the category view mapping as a last resort.
-Take a look at the `official Django documentation on how Django process a request <https://docs.djangoproject.com/en/1.5/topics/http/urls/#how-django-processes-a-request>`_ for more information.
+Ordering doesn't necessarily matter in this instance.
+However, take a look at the `official Django documentation on how Django process a request <https://docs.djangoproject.com/en/1.5/topics/http/urls/#how-django-processes-a-request>`_ for more information.
+Our new URL for adding a category is ``/rango/add_category/``.

 Modifying the Index Page View .............................